sr-murthy/fsrapiclient/README.md

 * **individuals** - individuals associated or affiliated with authorised firms, either currently or previously
 * **funds** - funds or collective investment schemes (CIS), including subfunds of funds

-There is also a **common search** API endpoint that allows a search for any of these resources by name or namelike-substring and a corresponding type specification (firm, individual, or fund).
+There is also a **common search** API endpoint that allows a search for any of these resources by name substring and a corresponding type specification (firm, individual, or fund).

 These are described in a bit more detail below.

 ## Firms

 Firms are identified by unique firm reference numbers (FRN).
-The following is a table summarising firm-specific API endpoints:
+The following is a table summarising firm-specific API endpoints.

 | API endpoint                                             | Parameters                             |
 |----------------------------------------------------------|----------------------------------------|